theangrytech-git/az-104-training/environment/1. Exam Questions/Managfing Identities and Governance.md

 <summary>Scenario 1: Identity Management and RBAC</summary>

 #### Task 1: Bulk User Upload
 1. Create 15 users into Entra ID using Bulk Upload.
+You can find the Users and Templates you need under Info > Users.
+Take a look at the newusers.csv file, which will be a list of Users that need adding in (This will happen in environments more than you think) and try upload it.
+It'll fail, and it will tell you why.
+Now take a look at the UserCreateTemplate.csv and try use that to complete this task.

 #### Task 2: User Creation
 1. Navigate to Azure Entra ID in the Azure portal.